Installation

 WARNING

-Alternatively, you can install these tools manually by following the instructions on the node-gyp pageopen in new window.
+Alternatively, you can manually install these tools by following the instructions on the node-gyp page.

 Debian or Ubuntu Linux

-Node provides specific installation instructionsopen in new window for these Linux distributions.
+Node.js provides specific installation instructions for these Linux distributions.

 Other Linux distributions